-With its plunging pine-clad valleys and distant mountain views, Dalhousie is another of those cool hill retreats left behind by the British.
-Founded in the 1850s by the viceroy whose name it bears, its heyday came in the 1920s, '30s and '40s when Lahore society flocked here for its hols.
-Come Partition, Lahore found itself in Pakistan and Dalhousie has never been quite the same again.
-Today it survives as a relatively staid escape for honeymooners and families from the plains.
+With its plunging pine-clad valleys and distant mountain views, ridge-top Dalhousie was founded in the 1850s by the British viceroy whose name it bears.
+Its heyday came in the 1920s, '30s and '40s when Lahore society flocked here for its hols.
+Come Partition, Lahore found itself in Pakistan and Dalhousie lost its mojo, but the town's star appears to be rising again as a rediscovered escape for honeymooners and families fleeing the heat of the plains.

 Top experiences in Dalhousie